jpmorganchase/modular/.changeset/flat-pants-bake.md

 'create-modular-react-app': minor
 ---

-Initialise a new project without making it a repository by passing --no-git
+Initialise a new project without making it a repository by passing --no-repo